 - 1. Completion of the M.L.S.
-Foundation courses (15 credit hours). - Either SLIS L623 Information in the Humanities or SLIS L625 Information in the Social Sciences (3 cr.). - 3.
+Foundation courses (15 credit hours). - 2.
+Either SLIS S521 Humanities Information or SLIS S522 Social Sciences Information (3 cr.). - 3.
 SLIS elective courses (12 cr.) to bring the total of SLIS credit hours completed to 30.

 A minimum of 28 credit hours is required in the Department of African American and African Diaspora Studies for the Master of Arts degree.
 For specific requirements, see the entry for the Department of African American and African Diaspora Studies in this bulletin.